 By Janet K. Keeler

 Florida may have some of the nation’s best beaches, but the state’s interior still attracts its share of attention.
-And by interior, we mean land-locked Orlando, which logged 113-million tourists in 2016.
+And by interior, we mean land-locked Orlando, which is known as the United State's top tourist destination.

 The theme parks do a fine job of making rides and other activities accessible to disabled travelers.
 Guest services at each park can provide information and assistance, including wheelchairs, Braille guides, sign-language interpreters and listening devices.
 Many of the rides are accessible to people in wheelchairs.